A horrific shooting took place last Saturday night at an LGBTQ+ nightclub in Colorado.

 At the club, the active shooter protocol was activated—a safety plan that has been in place since the Pulse nightclub massacre in 2016—Club Q owner Nic Grzecka told ABC News, and several people fought off the shooter until police arrived.

 The suspect, identified as Anderson Lee Aldrich, 22, has a criminal history.
 He is currently hospitalized due to the injuries he sustained at the scene, police said.
-The incident is being investigated as a hate crime.
+Though his motive for the Saturday shooting remains unclear, the incident is being investigated as a hate crime.

 "Jill and I are praying for the families of the five people killed in Colorado Springs, and for those injured in this senseless attack," President Joe Biden wrote on Twitter.
 "While no motive in this attack is yet clear, we know that gun violence has a particular impact on LGBTQI+ communities across our nation."

 Since the shooting occurred, advocates began creating fundraisers, offering mental health services, and sharing locations for blood drives to help survivors and victims' families.
 Mourners across Colorado Springs have even organized at least 14 vigils to offer support for the community, and out-of-state supporters have done the same.